dns-inspector/dnskit/.github/contributing.md

 - With the exception of the configured DNS server and WHOIS providers, DNSKit **MUST NOT** contact any third-party service.
 - User-provided data, such as but not limited to a DNS query, **MUST NOT** appear in any log files or data, **UNLESS** the user has explicitly **OPTED-IN** for more verbose logging.

+## AI Generated Content

+It is **expressly forbidden** to contribute to DNSKit any content that has been created with the assistance of natural language processing artificial intelligence tools, hereby referred to as NLP-AI.

+The code and documentation that makes up DNSKit **MUST** be written by people.
+We reserve the right to selectively approve, reject or remove contributions where NLP-AI tools have been, or are suspected to have been, used, at our discretion.

+DNSKit believes that NLP-AI tools produce subpar content, introduce security risks, and rob individuals of compensation or recognition for their labour.

 ## Conduct

-All contributors of the DNSKit project must follow our [Code of Conduct](https://github.com/dns-inspector/dnskit/blob/main/.github/code_of_conduct.md).
+All contributors of the DNSKit project **MUST** follow our [Code of Conduct](https://github.com/dns-inspector/dnskit/blob/main/.github/code_of_conduct.md).
 These rules apply to **every member**, including project leaders.